hrluo/SphericalRotationDimensionReduction/README.md

 # SphericalRotationDimensionReduction (SRCA)

 **Content**
-This is the code repository for the research publication "Spherical Rotation Dimension Reduction with Geometric Loss Functions (SRCA)" by [Didong Li]() and [Hengrui Luo](https://hrluo.github.io/SphericalRotationDimensionReduction).
+This is the code repository for the research publication "Spherical Rotation Dimension Reduction with Geometric Loss Functions (SRCA)" by [Didong Li](), [Jeremy E. Purvis](https://www.med.unc.edu/genetics/purvislab/) and [Hengrui Luo](https://hrluo.github.io/SphericalRotationDimensionReduction).
-The manuscript of this paper can be accessed at https://arxiv.org/abs/2204.10975.
+The manuscript of this paper can be accessed at https://www.jmlr.org/papers/v25/23-0547.html or https://arxiv.org/abs/2204.10975.

  - The MATLAB code we store in root folder contains a full pipeline for two methods:
  	- Spherical rotation (SRCA) dimension reduction.